-A Recreational Fire permit is issued for people to have a warming fire or small cookout fire in an approved fit pit, made of non-combustible material (brick, stone, pre-fab metal, etc.), no larger than 3’ in diameter, and cleared of any other combustible material for at least 3’ from the burn area.
+A Recreational Fire permit is issued for people to have a warming fire or small cookout fire in an approved fire pit, made of non-combustible material (brick, stone, prefabricated metal, etc.), no larger than 3’ in diameter, and cleared of any other combustible material for at least 3’ from the burn area.
 There should be a means to extinguish the fire (water hose, shovel/sand, extinguisher, etc.) within 10’ of the fire.
-Fire with active flame must be attended to at all times.
-Fires should be extinguished when complete, or left to self-extinguish only in the case that there is minimal material left, the material is well contained, no open flames, and the fire is not generating a lot of smoke.
+Fire with active flame must always be attended.
+Fires should be extinguished when complete or left to self-extinguish only in the case that there is minimal material left, the material is well contained, no open flames, and the fire is not generating a lot of smoke.
 Burning materials are limited to charcoal or clean wood (not scrap lumber), and flames should be less than 2’.
-It is not recommended to burn on high wind days or any time when embers can escape, and when a burn ban is in effect, wherein all permits will be revoked.
+It is not recommended to burn on high wind days or any time when embers can escape, and when a burn ban is in effect, wherein all permits will be suspended.

 Care should be taken to limit the amount of smoke produced by the fire.
 Clean, dry, seasoned wood or charcoal will give off the least amount of smoke while wet wood will produce a lot more smoke.
 Days when the air pressure is low will cause smoke to lay more to the ground instead of dissipating into the air and this should be taken into consideration.
-Nothing should be thrown into the fire other than wood or paper to start the fire.
+Nothing should be thrown into the fire other than wood.
+Paper may be used to start the fire so long as it stays contained to the fire area.
 Trash cannot be put into the fire at any time.